Daniel J. Frey

 Hate drives the individual, even the nation, over the cliff of reason.

-Hate leaves behind the shores of compassion in favor of the chaos of anger, of discrimination.
+Hate leaves behind the shores of compassion in favor of the ocean of chaos, anger, and discrimination.

 Yet hate is part of the human soul.